 Such a software is designed specifically to be used by the finance and accounting departments of an organization.
-It has tremendous utility in the day-to-day accounting operations, as it helps monitor revenue, record sales, and track invoices, apart from allowing generation of key financial reports.
+It has tremendous utility in the day-to-day accounting operations.

 What is an ERP software?